matomo-org/developer-documentation/docs/visualizing-report-data.md

 Notes: should introduce concept of creating new visualization? or perhaps the heading will be enough.

-What's missing? (stuff in my list that was not in when I wrote the 1st draft) -->
+What's missing? (stuff in my list that was not in when I wrote the 1st draft)
+- feel like i'm not imparting general understanding of visualization archictecture -->

 ## About this guide